Create Vein Surface: Automation

 OutputMeanSurfaceFile

-If specified, a trend surface will be generated of the specified object name.
+If specified, a trend surface is generated of the specified object name.

 "VeinTrend_[Attribute]_[Value]"